 Biomedical Postdoctoral Council (BPC)

 The University of Pennsylvania Biomedical Postdoctoral Council (BPC) is a volunteer organization run by and for postdoctoral scholars.
 The BPC was founded in 2000, and we were one of the first postdoctoral associations in the USA.
-We represent almost 1,000 biomedical postdoctoral appointees from the Perelman School of Medicine, the School of Veterinary Medicine, the School of Dental Medicine, the School of Nursing, The Department of Biology at the School of Arts & Sciences, The Children's Hospital of Philadelphia Research Institute, and the Monell Chemical Senses Center.
-We also welcome the involvement of postdocs from the School of Arts & Sciences, the School of Engineering and Applied Science, and The Wistar Institute.
+We represent almost 1,000 biomedical postdoctoral appointees from the Perelman School of Medicine, School of Veterinary Medicine, School of Dental Medicine, School of Nursing, The Department of Biology at the School of Arts & Sciences, The Children's Hospital of Philadelphia, Monell Chemical Senses Center, Swarthmore College and The Wistar Institute.
+We also welcome the involvement of postdocs from the School of Arts & Sciences and School of Engineering and Applied Science.

 The BPC seeks to foster a sense of community, provide resources for career and personal development, and provide a framework for representation on campus and in the local community for postdoctoral scholars.
 We also work closely with the office of Biomedical Postdoctoral Programs (BPP), which is responsible for providing postdoctoral training at Penn.